SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/video-meetings.md

 ### Steps

-1. Create a new appointment and select the name of the company and the contact you plan to meet.
+1. Create a new meeting and select the name of the company and the contact you plan to meet.

 2. To create the video meeting URL, click ![icon][img1] next to the meeting type (for instance **Business meeting**).
 The icon changes to ![icon][img2] and a video meeting link is added.
 SuperOffice CRM will create and add the video meeting URL for the video provider you use.